 Using Noise-Cancelling headphones

 Most people while using headphones block out other noises, by turning the volume up as the outside world gets louder.
 Instead wear noise-canceling headphones to counter the increasing external volume.
 Noise canceling headphones, operate primarily by limiting outside noises with a design that seals your ear from external noise.
 Active noise-canceling headphones operate by continuously recording the sounds around you and producing waves that cancel out the external noise.
 Lower-quality earbuds, on the other hand, have the drawback of being too close to your eardrum and being unable to block out ambient noise.
 The sound quality weakens as well, and with the irritating external noise, the only way to compensate is to turn up the volume.
+For example, PLAYGO BH47 offers superb noise cancellation at the noisiest of surroundings to give you a seamless listening experience.

 When you feel that neither of the above options are doable, merely even taking breaks from your headphones will help avoid hearing loss caused by headphones.
 The more you listen to loud music, the more likely your ears will be damaged.
 Every 30 minutes, or every 60 minutes, take a 5-10 minute break.
 Because hearing loss isn't only a result of loudness, it's also a result of time.
 The more your ears are exposed to loud noises, the more serious is the damage.